DittoPDX/editablegrid/README.md

 		  new Column({ name: "email", datatype: "email(26)" }), new Column({ name: "freelance", datatype: "boolean" }) ]);
 ```
-   As you can guess, the HTML table you're attaching to will define the contents of the table.
+   - The HTML table you're attaching to will define the contents of the table.
-   But since we don't have the XML metadata to define the table columns, you must declare these columns using Javascript as shown above.
+   - Since we don't have the XML metadata to define the table columns, you must declare these columns using Javascript as shown above.
-   Of course, in this case you don't have to register the callback method "tableLoaded" since nothing has to be loaded.
+   - In this case you don't have to register the callback method "tableLoaded" since nothing has to be loaded.

 ## PHP helper class

-If you work with PHP on the server side, you can make use of the simple class EditableGrid.php to ease the creation and rendering of the XML data.
+If you work with PHP on the server side, you can use the EditableGrid.php class to ease the creation and rendering of the XML data.

 ## Charts

-EditableGrid allows you to create bar and pie charts from the grid data.
+EditableGrid allows you to create **bar and pie charts** from the grid data.

-This makes use of OpenFlashCharts 2.0, which you should include by yourself in your client application.
+This utilizes OpenFlashCharts 2.0, which you should include in your client application.
-The following javascript files must be included (all can be found in the official OpenFlashChart 2.0 download):
+The following javascript files must be included (provided by the official OpenFlashChart 2.0 download links):

 * openflashchart/js-ofc-library/open_flash_chart.min.js
 * openflashchart/js-ofc-library/ofc.js